jmcclenon/serverNotes/apache.md

 	```
 	(__make sure you include the ^ at the end__)

-2. When done, you will have a functional Apache server installed on your machine.
+2. When done, you will have a functional Apache2 server installed on your machine.
 You should be able to use a browser, go to the IP address of the server.
-If you see the Apache startup page, all is well.
+If you see the Apache2 startup page, all is well.
 If you don't see that page, try the installation again.

-3. After installation, you may want to get the latest version of Apache 2, and update your repository information, so that you stay up-to-date with kernel updates, etc. To do this, you will need to use a PPA.
+3. After installation, you may want to get the latest version of Apache2, and update your repository information, so that you stay up-to-date with kernel updates, etc. To do this, you will need to use a PPA.
 Type the following into your terminal (assuming Linux):

 ```
 	sudo add-apt-repository ppa:ondrej/apache2